AKA2320/OCT_processing_framework/README.md

 ### Using the GUI (Recommended for Interactive Use)

+The GUI provides a user-friendly interface with three main tabs for different workflows:

+#### 1. Load & Visualize Tab
+- Load OCT data from `.h5` or `.dcm` files
+- Visualize data using the integrated Napari viewer
+- Supports both single volume and directory-based loading

+#### 2. Register Data Tab
+- Register individual OCT volumes
+- Configure processing parameters in real-time:
+  - Expected Cells: Number of cell layers to detect (default: 2)
+  - Expected Surfaces: Number of surfaces to detect (default: 2)
+  - USE_MODEL_X: Enable/disable X-axis motion correction using TransMorph model
+  - DISABLE_TQDM: Enable/disable progress bars for cleaner output
+- Cancel long-running registration processes using the Cancel button

+#### 3. Batch Register Data Tab
+- Process multiple OCT volumes in batch mode
+- Same configurable parameters as single registration
+- Process entire directories of `.h5` files
+- Cancel batch processing if needed

+To use the GUI:

 1.  **Prepare your OCT data:**
     *   Ensure your `.h5` or `.dcm` files are organized in accessible directories